Cycling Kolob Terrace: Perhaps the most scenic of all 100 US bike climbs

 Steepest ¼ mile begins at mile 4.5 (11.7%) and steepest mile begins at 4.1 (9.4%)

-Traffic and Roadway report: As of August, 2014, the roadway surface was very good and the traffic along this route minimal.
+Traffic and Roadway Report: As of August 2014, the roadway surface was very good and the traffic along this route is minimal.
 This is an excellent road for cycling.